 An IT administrator can move a virtual machine running on one server to another in just a few seconds if the workload gets too heavy on one server, so graphics-accelerated or GPU-accelerated applications can continue to run without interruption.
 Applied to any industry that requires multimedia production, 3D modeling, simulations, or high-end graphics, GPU-accelerated Desktop as a Service (GPU-DaaS) can be helpful.
 All these industries can benefit from this technology, including engineering, broadcasting, and architecture.

 Why Desktop as a Service?

 Compared to traditional models, desktop as a Service (DaaS) offers streamlined management, increased flexibility, and lowered cost of ownership.
-DaaS allows businesses to quickly and easily create a digital workspace for remote workers and flexible devices.
+DaaS allows businesses to create a digital workspace quickly and easily for remote workers and flexible devices.
 Logging into a virtual desktop is possible from anywhere, through a variety of devices, and the desktop will look exactly as when it was last viewed from a different location.
-An internet connection is all that is required for the whole process.
-Data that lives in a centralized, remote location can be continuously backed up – users don’t need to worry about managing backups on their own or having data at home but not at work.
+An internet connection is all that is required for the entire process.
+Data that lives in a centralized, remote location can be continuously backed up – users do not need to worry about managing backups on their own or having data at home but not at work.